Usage Guide

 source of bugs.

 indexing.
-If you use to_numpy(), you must check img.header.interleave
+If you use to_numpy(), you must check img.meta.interleave

 and index accordingly.
 Explicitly converting the interleave via